 This Annual Corporate Governance Report was approved by the Board of Directors of the company at the meeting held on 27 February 2019.

 State whether any directors voted against or abstained from voting on this report.

-Name of director who has not voted for the approval of abstention, non-attendance)
+Name of director who has not voted for the approval of Reasons (against, this report abstention, nonattendance)

-ention, non- Explain the ndance) reasons
+Explain the reasons